evanthegrayt/planter/README.md

 end
 ```

-Then, create a directory called `db/seed_files`, and create a csv file called
+Then, create a directory called `db/seed_files`, and create a CSV file called
 `db/seed_files/users.csv`.
-In this file, the header should be the field names,
+In this file, the headers should be the field names,
 and the rest of the rows should be the corresponding data.

 ```